thomasrichardmcevoy/FASST/PCTDefine.md

 ## Recommended Countermeasures

 Ensure that all technical experts and operational managers achieve certification in professional and technical communication for engineers.
 Senior managers should employ professional communications experts as part of their messaging strategy, both internally and externally.
 Legislators and regulators should similarly employ professional communicators such as technical writers.
-Junior staff should receive some basic training in clear communication techniques.
+Junior staff should receive some basic training in clear communication techniques, particularly verbal communication.

 ## References

-[^1] Boiarsky, C. (2016).
+[1] Boiarsky, C. (2016).
 Risk Communication and Miscommunication: Case Studies in Science, Technology, Engineering, Government, and Community Organizations.
 University Press of Colorado.